RyanPivirotto/4460-group-project/README.md

 - **STYLIN** Added a uniformed styling to all pages that are accessible

 - **Fixed character and Actor Error in drama_details.html** Instead of seeing character:none and actor:none, it now has a list of all actors associated with a drama

+- **Final Fixes** Tried to get a purchase form to work but it failed but I did go through every use case and found the drama_delete to nto work so I fixed it.
+Should be ready for submission